ZidanZinadin/Project_Mindwell/README.md

 ## Usage

-This repository contains the static frontend for Mindwell Pulse.
+This repository contains the static frontend for Mindwell AI.
 The site is intended to run as a static site (for example, via GitHub Pages) and does not require a backend for the local chatbot and demo functionality.

 If you plan to run a separate backend (not included in this repository), keep API keys and secrets out of this public repo and deploy the server separately.